LIME: Link-based user-item Interaction Modeling with decoupled xor attention for Efficient test time scaling: Experimental Results

 \subsection{Inference Speed}

-LIME is highly scalable for ranking large candidate sets, an advantage for pre-ranking and retrieval.
 Figure~\ref{fig:main_latency_analysis} demonstrates that while MHA and HSTU latency grows significantly with more candidates or longer user histories, LIME's latency remains nearly constant (see Appendix F for a detailed comparison).
 This robustness makes it suitable for settings with very long sequences (e.g.,$>$30k items).
-Furthermore, the user backbone computation can be parallelized with candidate retrieval, masking most of its latency in production and yielding even greater savings than shown in these benchmarks.
+Furthermore, the user backbone computation can be parallelized with candidate retrieval, masking most of its latency in production and yielding even greater savings.

 \tikzset{ box/.style={ draw, fill=blue!10, text centered, rounded corners=1pt, font=\sffamily , inner sep=1.5pt }, square/.style={ box, minimum width=1.8cm, minimum height=1.8cm }, wide/.style={ box, minimum width=2.2cm, minimum height=0.8cm }, tall/.style={ box, minimum width=0.8cm, minimum height=2.2cm }, op/.style={ font= , node distance=0.15cm } }